Modeling longitudinal data using matrix completion: Motivation

-This kind of data has been commonly analyzed using linear mixed models, where we treat time as a random effect and nonlinearity of this effect is imposed by choice of the functional basis \citep{zeger1988models, verbeke1997linear, mcculloch2001generalized}.
-When data is very sparse, additional constraints on the covariance structure of trajectories are derived using cross-validation or information criteria \citep{rice2001nonparametric,bigelow2009bayesian}.
+These kinds of data have been commonly analyzed using linear mixed models, where we treat time as a random effect and nonlinearity of this effect is imposed by the choice of the functional basis \citep{zeger1988models, verbeke1997linear, mcculloch2001generalized}.
+When data is very sparse, additional constraints on the covariance structure of trajectories are inferred using cross-validation or information criteria \citep{rice2001nonparametric,bigelow2009bayesian}.
 To further reduce the dimension, practitioners model the covariance as a low-rank matrix \citep{james2000principal,berkey1983longitudinal, yan2017dynamic, hall2006properties, besse1986principal, yao2006penalized, greven2011longitudinal}.
-Multiple models were developed for incorporating additional covariates \citep{song2002semiparametric, liu2009joint, rizopoulos2014combining}.
-While statisticians use these methods in practice, they need to fine-tune them each time since the nature of processes differs in each clinical setting.
-Moreover, the probabilistic formulation of the model and dependence on the underlying distributions might hinder applicability or adoption to other practical problems.
+Many models have been developed for incorporating additional covariates \citep{song2002semiparametric, liu2009joint, rizopoulos2014combining}.
+While these methods are used in practice, they tend to be slow and require fine-tuning for each clinical application.
+Moreover, the probabilistic formulation of the model and dependence on the underlying distributions might hinder applicability or adaption to other practical problems.

-In this work, we propose a flexible and straightforward statistical framework, exploiting matrix factorization techniques.
-We focus on the simplicity of the formulation, and we implement software easy to use and extend.
+In this work, we propose a flexible and efficient framework, using matrix factorization techniques.
+We focus on the simplicity of the formulation and we implement software which is fast and easy to use.

+The manuscript is organized as follows.
+In Section \ref{s:background}, we introduce the notation of the functional representation of the problem and we discuss optimization techniques.
+Next, in Section \ref{s:context}, we introduce matrix representation of the problem and show how it maps to the functional representation.
+We develop our main results and conclude with its links to other results.
+In Section \ref{s:multivariate}, we extend our framework to the multivariate case.
+We show example uses of our methods in a simulation study (Section \ref{s:simulation}) and in a data study (Section \ref{s:data-study}).
+We conclude with a discussion section (Section \ref{s:discussion}).